NoroffFEU/development-platforms/astro-case-study.md

 ### Limited use cases

 While most frameworks today are designed for creating applications, Astro was designed for creating content-based websites.
 Because Astro leverages server-side rendering over client-side rendering, Astro might not be ideal when creating bigger and more elaborate applications.
 Before using Astro you have to consider the scale and complexity of your project.
 This most likely leaves out projects like social media networks, logged-in admin dashboards and other more complex application-like projects.
-Another reason limiting the use case of Astro is the fact that, because the framework is relatively new, it is not an in-demand skill yet and likely won't be used in the workplace for a while, if ever.

 ## Comparison